sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

 We will focus mainly on the logic of the `index.ts` file in this section.
 It is where we want to establish our logic which connects our application to the mixnet, construct messages that we want to send and then send it to the mixnet for a service provider to receive.

- Remember that our aim is to get two Typescript applications running in the first [diagram we saw](#what-are-we-building) (the blue boxes left and right of the image).
-Everything in the middle (the Mixnet aka the green box in the diagram) has already been taken care of for us.
+ Remember that our aim is to get two Typescript applications running, represented by the blue boxes in the diagram [above](#what-are-we-building).
+Everything in the middle (the mixnet) has already been taken care of for us.
 The first place to to start will be implementing the code that connects our Typescript Client to our Nym Websocket Client (the orange box to the right of our 'User Client').

  1. In our `index.ts`, remove the existing `console.log` statement an paste or type in the following code :